This post may include affiliate links. Thank you for your support.

 • 1 ½ to 2 pounds Skirt or Flank Steak – at room temperature

-• Sea Salt & Ground Black Pepper - to taste
+• To Taste Sea Salt & Ground Black Pepper – to taste

-• Optional: (to taste) Cumin, Smoked Paprika, Ground Coriander, Garlic Powder, Onion Powder - (whatever seasoning for steaks you like!)
+• Optional to taste Cumin, Smoked Paprika, Ground Coriander, Garlic Powder, Onion Powder – whatever seasoning you like on steaks!

 Instructions